vvarl0cks/FossilFund-dApp/README.md

 ## How to Get Started

-1.  **Obtain $FOS Tokens:** Acquire `$FOS` tokens through supported decentralized exchanges on the SUI network.
+1.  **Obtain $FOS Tokens:** Acquire `$FOS` tokens through supported decentralised exchanges on the SUI network.
 (Further details on specific exchanges will be provided soon).
 2.  **Connect Your Wallet:** Connect your SUI-compatible wallet to the FossilFund platform.
 3.  **Stake Your $FOS:** Navigate to the staking section of the platform and lock your desired amount of `$FOS` tokens.
 4.  **Earn Rewards:** Start earning rewards in `$FOS` based on your staked amount and the platform's performance.